groundy

 The official documentation is equally clear about when fast mode doesn’t make financial sense:

 Long autonomous tasks: If you’re letting Claude Code run autonomously on a large refactoring task or migration, the speed improvement won’t significantly change your workflow.
-You’re not actively waiting for responses, so paying a speed premium for unattended work is wasteful regardless of the multiplier.
+You’re not actively waiting for responses, so paying a premium for faster ones is wasteful.

 Batch processing or CI/CD pipelines: Automated workflows don’t benefit from reduced latency the way interactive sessions do.
 In CI/CD contexts, the difference between a 20-second analysis and an 8-second analysis matters far less than in interactive debugging.
 Fast mode is also unavailable via Anthropic’s async Batch API endpoint, so for that use case the choice is made for you.

 Infrastructure on third-party clouds: Fast mode is not available on Amazon Bedrock, Google Vertex AI, Microsoft Foundry, or Anthropic’s Claude Platform on AWS (the newer Anthropic-managed AWS offering, distinct from Bedrock).
 If your stack routes through any of those providers, /fast won’t work.
-Vercel AI Gateway added Opus 4.6 fast mode support on April 7, 2026 6, then extended it to Opus 4.7 on May 12, 2026 7; Opus 4.8 gateway support timelines follow the same pattern but depend on provider rollout.
-OpenRouter routes to the fast mode endpoint 8.
-GitHub Copilot carries Opus at a significant request multiplier 9.
-For a comparison of how that stacks against direct API fast mode costs, see Claude Code vs Cursor vs Copilot.
+Vercel AI Gateway added Opus 4.6 fast mode support on April 7, 2026 6, then extended it to Opus 4.7 on May 12, 2026 7.
+OpenRouter also routes to the fast mode endpoint at the same $30/$150 rate 8.
+GitHub Copilot carries Opus 4.7 at a 15x premium request multiplier 9.
 Fast mode is also available through IDE integrations including Cursor, Windsurf, v0, and Warp 10.

 Priority Tier: Fast mode is not available with Anthropic’s Priority Tier 12.
-If you’re on a committed-spend arrangement with enhanced service levels, fast mode requests must go through a standard tier account.
+Priority Tier capacity commitments are no longer sold to new customers, but orgs on existing contracts still route through it; fast mode requests from those accounts must go through a standard tier account.

 Team or Enterprise without admin opt-in: Fast mode is disabled by default for Team and Enterprise organizations.
 An admin must explicitly enable it via Console or Claude AI admin settings before users can access it.
 The error message is unambiguous: “Fast mode has been disabled by your organization.”